open-telemetry/opentelemetry.io/content/en/docs/collector/custom-collector.md

 {{% alert color="primary" title="Tip" %}}

-To find components that you can add to your custom Collector, take a look the [OpenTelemetry Registry](https://opentelemetry.io/ecosystem/registry/?language=collector).
+To find components that you can add to your custom Collector, take a look at the [OpenTelemetry Registry](https://opentelemetry.io/ecosystem/registry/?language=collector).
 In addition to available components, the Registry provides the full string you need to add to your `builder-config.yaml`.